bilment/EasyShop/README.md

 Express gratitude towards those who provided help, guidance, or resources:

 - Thank you to Raymond for continuous support and guidance.
-- A special thanks to Ekrem for their dedication and teamwork.
+- A special thanks to Ekrem Alp for their dedication and teamwork.